ZertoPublic/Z4K/docs/HowToDeployZerto.md

 ## Installing Zerto for Kubernetes on a Kubernetes Cluster

-This installation includes the following:
+This installation includes the following components:

 -	Zerto Kubernetes Manager (ZKM)
 -	Zerto Kubernetes Manager Proxy (ZKM-PX)

-Use the following commands to install Zerto for Kubernetes on any of the Zerto supported Kubernetes platforms.
+Use either of these options to install Zerto for Kubernetes on any of the Zerto supported Kubernetes platforms.

-Enter the following commands:
+### Option 1

-> Note: Replace "$" variables with values relevant to your deployment.
+Enter the following command, replacing the "$" variables with values relevant to your deployment.
 ```
 helm install <installation names> zerto-z4k/z4k \
 --set global.imagePullSecret=$IMAGE_PULL_KEY \